kovzol/bibref/README.md

-# bibref
+# bibref: A tool that helps discovering internal references in the Bible
-A tool that helps discovering internal references in the Bible
+See (https://github.com/kovzol/lxx) for a temporary description and hints on compiling.